sushrest/machine-learning-intro/README.md

-# machine-learning-intro
-Machine Learning Intro
+# Machine Learning Intro Tensorflow & scikit-learn

 Files in this repository demonstrates a basic Machine Learning examples using scikit-learn and Tensorflow Library

-Files & Features
+# Files & Features

 decisiontree.py
 Supervised Learning by making use of Decision Tree Classifier and its fit algorithm to predict whether the given